 Public Archaeology and Memory at The Hive, Worcester 2008 to 2012: A case study of reflexive approaches to community engagementJustin Hughes

-The construction of the Hive, a new library in Worcester, unearthed Roman remains that led to a community excavation in 2008.
-This article will delve into the process, including an extensive oral history programme conducting during 2011 and 2012.
+The construction of the Hive, a new library and history center in Worcester, unearthed Roman remains that led to a community excavation in 2008.
+This article will delve into the process, including an extensive oral history programme conducted during 2011 and 2012.